Early Years in Shanghai

 Tingting Yao started learning piano at the age of 3.
-From this start, Miss Yao went on to win a number of National piano competitions at an early age.
-These included: Silver Prize at the Shanghai “Tianshan Cup” Piano Competition (1992); First Prize at the “Five Continents Cup” Shanghai Young Pianist Competition (5th division, 1993); and, First Prize at the “Haiman Cup” Piano Competition (Grade 7, 1997).
+From this start, Miss Yao went on to win a number of National competitions at an early age.
+These included: a Silver Prize at the Shanghai “Tianshan Cup” Piano Competition (1992); First Prize at the “Five Continents Cup” Shanghai Young Pianist Competition (the 5th division, 1993); First Prize at the “Haiman Cup” Piano Competition (Grade 7, 1997).
 Miss Yao was then selected for the prestigious Shanghai Conservatory of Music at the age of 9, where she studied under the guidance of Professors Xiaosheng Zhao and Zijie Wu.

 University Years – Tongji University, Shanghai

 In 2005, Miss Yao entered the Music Department of Tongji University Shanghai with the highest mark on the entrance exam.
 During her 4 years at Tongji University, Miss Yao was selected every year as a participant for the Shanghai International Piano Master Class under the

 guidance of Professor Minduo Li.
 Miss Yao was also involved in numerous of concerts and served as a soloist as well as an accompanist for singers, instrumentalists and university choirs.
 Highlights included close collaboration with Carnegie Mellon University (CMU); the offer of a fully paid scholarship to Central Michigan University (declined); and, her highly acclaimed performance of Mozart’s “Rondo for Piano and Orchestra in D major, K.382”with the German Baden-Württemberg Symphony Orchestra for Tongji University’s 100th Anniversary Concert.